Sell on your terms. No Fees - Any Condition

 Kelso Washington

-The cost of living in Kelso is roughly 15.9% lower than the state average, making it even cheaper than Yakima.
+Kelso’s cost of living is 15.9% lower than the Washington state average, which is cheaper than Yakima.

 4. Spokane